GetSetAbhi/High-Level-System-Design/common_points/README.md

 	* Similarly in Metrics and Monitoring System, either the Metrics Collection Workers can pull data from the services or Collection Agent that runs on services will push data to the Collection Workers

-* **Video Transcoding and Adaptive Bit Rate Streaming** - This is applicable in both the design youtube and design a live streaming ()
+* **Video Transcoding and Adaptive Bit Rate Streaming** - This is applicable in both the design youtube and design a live streaming service (Twitch)